dmlaziuk/dmlaziuk.github.io/_posts/2017-09-18-first-step.md

 Nowadays I understand that I made the right decision.
 Because choosing Ruby courses gave me ground knowledge in full-stack web-development, rather than some Java framework.

-This was my first step in long road becoming a programmer.
+This was my first step.

+I did it.

 [SAM]: https://sam-solutions.by
 [Rubyroid]: https://rubyroidlabs.com